TianboLiu/HLFHS/README.md

-# THis is a database for the HLFHS Collaboration
+# This is a database for the HLFHS Collaboration